Birding Down Under

 Prion, White-chinned Petrel and Black-bellied Storm-Petrel as well as Wilson’s Storm-Petrel.
 Other possible sightings include White-capped Albatross, Northern Giant Petrel, Cape Petrel, Antarctic Fulmar, Sooty Shearwater, Little Shearwater and Grey-backed Storm-petrel.
 We will also start to keep a lookout for the Chatham Island Petrel.

-Day 13: Pyramid Rock And South East Island
+Day 13: Pyramid Rock and South East Island

 As we continue toward the Chatham Archipelago, there are excellent opportunities for pelagic birding today.
 In particular, we will look out for the Chatham Island Petrel which has been seen on this leg of the voyage before.
 In the past we have observed the very rare Chatham Island Taiko in this area.
 Endemic to the Chatham Islands, the Chatham Island Taiko – also known as the Magenta Petrel –